Privacy Policy

 In some cases, we may transfer your Personal Data to countries other than the country in which the Personal Data originates.
 These countries may have data protection laws that are different to the laws of your country.

-When you access our Websites, or use our Services, your Personal Data may be transferred to our servers located in the US, or to other countries outside, including countries outside of the European Economic Area (“EEA”), Switzerland, and the United Kingdom (“UK”).
+When you access our Websites, or use our Services, your Personal Data may be transferred to our servers located in the US or to other countries, including countries outside of the European Economic Area (“EEA”), Switzerland, and the United Kingdom (“UK”).
 This may be a direct provision of your Personal Data to us, or a transfer that we or a third party makes.
 Where Personal Data described in the ‘Personal Data We Collect and Process’ section is transferred outside of the country of origin and, where required by law (including in the EEA, Switzerland, or the UK), we ensure it benefits from an adequate level of data protection by relying on:

-- Adequacy Decisions:
+• Adequacy Decisions:

-These are decisions from an official authority, such as the European Commission under Article 45 GDPR (or equivalent decisions under other laws) where they recognise that a country outside of the country of origin (e.g., the EEA) offers an adequate level of data protection.
+These are decisions from an official authority, such as the European Commission under Article 45 GDPR (or equivalent decisions under other laws) that recognise that a country outside of the country of origin (e.g., the EEA) offers an adequate level of data protection.
 We transfer Personal Data originating in the EEA, Switzerland, or UK, as described in ‘Personal Data We Collect and Process’ to the United States under the Data Privacy Framework and other countries with adequacy decisions.

-- Standard Contractual Clauses:
+• Standard Contractual Clauses:

 We ensure the above-mentioned mechanisms are in place with our group companies and third-party service providers.
 For more information on the legal mechanisms, we rely on in respect of either data sharing arrangement please reach out to us by email at privacy@harvey.ai.

-- Derogation or Exceptions:
+• Derogation or Exceptions:

 In limited circumstances, we may rely on an exception, or ‘derogation’ (under Article 49 GDPR), to transfer your Personal Data to such country despite the absence of an ‘adequacy decision’ or ‘appropriate safeguards’ – e.g. reliance on your explicit consent to that transfer or because it is necessary for the establishment, exercise or defence of legal claims (including regulatory, administrative or any out-of-court procedure, and seeking advice).

-- Data Privacy Framework:
+• Data Privacy Framework:

 We comply with the EU-U.S. Data Privacy Framework (“EU-U.S. DPF”) and the UK Extension to the EU-U.S. DPF (“UK Extension”), and the Swiss-U.S. Data Privacy Data Privacy Framework (“Swiss-U.S. DPF”) as set forth by the U.S. Department of Commerce.
 Harvey has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. Data Privacy Framework Principles (“EU-U.S. DPF Principles”) with regards to the processing of personal data received from the European Union (“EU”) and UK in reliance on the EU-U.S. DPF and the UK Extension.
 We have similarly certified to the U.S. Department of Commerce that we adhere to the Swiss-U.S. Data Privacy Framework Principles (“Swiss-U.S. DPF Principles”) with regards to the processing of personal data received from Switzerland in reliance on the Swiss-U.S. DPF.
 If there is any conflict between the terms in this Privacy Policy and the EU-U.S. DPF Principles, the UK Extension, or the Swiss-U.S. DPF Principles, the principles shall govern.
 To learn more about the EU – U.S. DPF, and to view our certification, please visit https://www.dataprivacyframework.gov/.